 During your ‘Strict Focus Days,’ it’s good to think about the following questions:

 - Where could you be focusing more in your business?

 - Who could you be building better relationships with?

 - Who are your biggest clients?
 How could you get more business from them?

-- Are you taking time to really focus without the trappings of day to day life distracting you (laptop, email, phone)?
-If not, I strongly urge you to think about taking a Focus Day (or a few) to disconnect from the rest of the world and be alone with yourself and your thoughts.
+- Are you taking time to really focus without the trappings of day-to-day life distracting you (laptop, email, phone)?
+If not, you should think about taking more focus days to disconnect from the rest of the world and be alone with yourself and your thoughts.